 So much of the traffic data that is available in the Waze app is user generated.
 Meaning, that many of the users update the traffic conditions as they travel.
 That is the appeal.
 Because honestly, who likes to get caught in a traffic jam.
 The more user information that Google can collect the better they will be able to serve the users of the app.

 Search engines work on the same principle.
 It is the feed back of users and user interaction the fuels the engine.
 I have no predictions at this time but, the more Google can get out of a map application the more influence they will have over the same users that are helping Google accumulate such mass amounts of data.
 For now lets just say the Waze app has the possibility of helping our planet and helping folks get around town.
 Oh, and the driver gets a little gas money.

 If you are intrested in how search engines might affect your company, please give us a call.
-We get excited talking search engines and how they have helped so many of our clients move up and prosper.
+We get excited talking search engines and how we have harnessed their power to help our clients move up and prosper.

 Thank You, Joseph Baffy